Vessel Trip Reports

 gear used, and area fished.

 The collection of fishery data from fishermen has become an important tool in marine resource management.
-DEC is now collecting fishery information from commercial fishermen and party and charter boat owner and operators.
-Here is some information that may help you in completing and submitting VTRS.
+DEC is now collecting fishery information from commercial fishermen and party/charter boat owners and operators.
+Here is some information that may help you in completing and submitting VTRs.

 VTR assistance is available online.
 In the Important Links column to the right, there are several links to other information you may need:

 - Tables and charts you will need for completing the VTR

 - Commercial Not Fishing Forms (choose either 2014 or 2015 form)

 - Federal Reporting Confirmation Forms (choose either 2014 or 2015 form)

 Who has to submit VTRs to DEC?

 All food fishing, food fish landing, marine bait, menhaden purse seine, lobster, lobster landing, lobster bait gill net, crab, horseshoe crab, whelk, and party/charter boat permit holders must complete and submit to DEC an accurate fishing vessel trip report (VTR) for each fishing trip, detailing all fishing activities and all species landed.